“>

 7 Signs a Tree Needs Removing

-Most tree problems don’t require removal.
-Crown work, deadwooding or a targeted pruning programme can address the majority of issues while keeping the tree standing.
-But some trees genuinely need to come down — and the longer removal is delayed, the greater the risk and usually the cost.
+Most trees with apparent problems can be managed without removal.
+Crown work, deadwooding, or a structured pruning programme address the majority of issues while keeping the tree standing.
+But some trees do need to come down — and deferring that decision increases both the risk and, almost always, the eventual cost.
+Here are the seven signs that mean a tree needs proper professional assessment, not a watch-and-wait approach.

 More than 50% of the crown is dead or dying